sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
-Provide transformer methods in sonic-mgmt-framework container for PortChannel handling
+Provide transformer methods in sonic-mgmt-framework container for PortChannel handling.

 ### 1.2.2 Container
-All code changes will be done in management-framework container
+All code changes will be done in management-framework container.

 ### 1.2.3 SAI Overview
 N/A

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
-Manage/configure PortChannel interface via gNMI, REST and CLI interfaces
+Manage/configure PortChannel interface via gNMI, REST and CLI interfaces.
 ## 2.2 Functional Description
-Provide CLI, gNMI and REST support PortChannel related commands handling
+Provide CLI, gNMI and REST support PortChannel related commands handling.

 # 3 Design
 ## 3.1 Overview
-Enhancing the management framework backend code and transformer methods to add support for PortChannel interface Handling
+Enhancing the management framework backend code and transformer methods to add support for PortChannel interface Handling.

 ## 3.2 DB Changes
 N/A

 ### 3.2.1 CONFIG DB
 No changes to CONFIG DB.
 Will be populating PORTCHANNEL table, PORTCHANNEL_MEMBER table and PORTCHANNEL_INTERFACE table with user configuartions.